Updated on June 14, 2025

 12. Can I apply for a Kisan Credit Card online?

 Yes, through your bank’s website or the PM Kisan portal.
+The KCC application process is straightforward.

 13. What if my application is rejected?